(949) 723-0585

 Inpatient hospice centers also offer respite care for home hospice patients.
 These occasional, short-term stays can provide a much-needed break for loved ones providing care at home while allowing patients to receive appropriate, round-the-clock symptom management.

-Your physician and hospice team will guide you throughout the end-of-life journey, and determine the appropriate level of hospice care for you or your loved one.
+Your physician and hospice team will guide you throughout the end-of-life journey and determine the appropriate level of hospice care for you or your loved one.
 Across the four levels of hospice care, the philosophy remains the same: to offer whole person, expert medical care and emotional support that respects the unique wishes of the patient.
-Understanding where and when hospice care is offered is the first step to understanding the choices you or your loved one has when it comes to the end-of-life journey.
+Understanding where and when hospice care is offered is the first step to understanding the choices you or your loved one has when it comes to an end-of-life journey.

 What are Hospice Services?